Skip to content

 US-ASCII1 Yes 4 The original text encoding of the Internet

-CP-437 Mock The most common encoding for ASCII, ANSI art, and text for PC and MS-DOS
+CP-437 Mimic The most common encoding for ASCII, ANSI art, and text for PC and MS-DOS

-CP-12522 Mock The default English encoding for legacy Windows3 is backward compatible with ISO-8859-1
+CP-12522 Mimic The default English encoding for legacy Windows3 is backward compatible with ISO-8859-1

 ISO-8859-1 Yes 4 The replacement for US-ASCII that supported two times the characters and was the default encoding for the Commodore Amiga and legacy Linux